-The 2022 Valuation included an allowance for the past service additional liability potentially arising as a result of McCloud underpin.
-The 2022 Valuation was used as the starting point for the roll-forward calculation at 31 July 2023 and therefore the DBO calculated at 31 July 2023 implicitly includes an allowance for the McCloud underpin for past service.
+The 2022 funding valuation included an allowance for the past service additional liability potentially arising as a result of McCloud underpin.
+The 2022 funding valuation was used as the starting point for the roll-forward calculation at 31 July 2024 and therefore the Defined Benefit Obligation calculated at 31 July 2024 implicitly includes an allowance for the McCloud underpin for past service.